Maurice Creek: High school

 Creek graduated from Hargrave Military Academy (Chatham, Virginia), where he averaged 18.4 points, 5 rebounds, 4 assists, 2 steals, and 2 blocks per game, leading his team to a 27–2 record.
 As a junior, he played first at Oxon Hill High School in Maryland where he averaged 22.3 points per game, and then transferred to South Kent Prep School where he averaged 21.5 points, 4 rebounds and 5 assists.
-He was named a First-Team Prep School All-American and played in the Reebok All-American game and the Derby Festival.
+He was named a First-Team Prep School All-American and played in the Reebok All-American game and the Derby Festival Classic.
 Scout.com ranked Creek as the #9 shooting guard in the 2009 class and #45 in the class overall, while Rivals.com ranked him the 59th best prospect in class overall and the #16 shooting guard in the class.
 ESPN ranked him as the #15 shooting guard in his class and #61 in the class overall.
 In the summer he played AAU basketball for Triple Threat.